MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c-explore.md

     processSuccessfulAuthentication(msalAuth);
     ```

-1. If the nonce is successfully validated, authentication status is put into a server-side session, leveraging methods exposed by the class `MsalAuthSession.java`:
+1. If the nonce is successfully validated, authentication status is put into a server-side session, leveraging methods exposed by the `MsalAuthSession` class:

     ```java
     msalAuth.setAuthenticated(true);